 But when the bar runner appeared with just a carafe of wine and poured a serving into one white wine glass and then another into a Champagne flute, I was perplexed.
-Flagging down our waitress, she apologized and removed the glasses, promising to return with a bottle.
+Flagging down our waitress, she apologized and removed the glasses, promising to come right back with our bottle.

 She returned with a bottle as promised, but then had no idea how to open it!
 Service at the restaurant wasn’t the top-notch experience you’ll usually find in cruise ship specialty restaurants.
 But this was just a couple of months after the cruise restart, and I know a lot of the crew members were brand new to their roles.

 The sparkling wine was delicious, though.
 My friend and I each had three small glasses, so I think it was a hit!

 A server quickly brought us bread and butter—a croissant-like dinner roll accompanied by basil butter as well as a pat of plain butter.
 The roll was flaky and buttery, and especially delicious with a schmear of basil butter—yum!

 Next was the amuse-bouche, seared salmon wrapped around a savory ice cream.
 David’s Steakhouse makes their own ice cream, and the flavor was amazing.

 We both ordered the same starter, the Tuna Tartare, and were excited to try it.
 With a yuzu sphere “egg yolk” atop a crispy bird’s nest of shredded phyllo, the appetizer was almost too pretty to eat!